Wavelength-Filtered SI

 Once the SI acquisition parameters are set up, select the Capture button on the Wavelength Filtered SI palette to start the acquisition.

 Once selected, the SI acquisition routine will take control of the microscope beam and begin the acquisition.
 During acquisition, the Capture button pulses in blue to indicate that an acquisition is in progress.
-When in this state, a subsequent click of the Capture button halts the acquisition.
-While the acquisition proceeds, Gatan Microscopy Suite displays a new workspace and fills it with image stacks for each of the DigiScan signals you request.
+In this state, a subsequent click of the Capture button halts the acquisition.
+While the acquisition proceeds, DigitalMicrograph displays a new workspace and fills it with image stacks for each DigiScan signal you request.

-Note: During active SI acquisition, the spectrometers in use are not available for single spectrum acquisition.
+Note: During active SI acquisition, the spectrometers are unavailable for single-spectrum acquisition.

 You can monitor how the acquisition is proceeding using the Visual Feedback provided.
 Each SI is displayed in a new image window, which fills as the acquisition proceeds.
 If at any point you wish to halt the acquisition, click on the pulsing Capture button.
 When the acquisition halts or completes, the beam control returns to the Beam Safe Point (if one is defined) or returns to the microscope.